gravity-postquantum/prune-horst/README.md

 * [Additional_Implementations/fast](Additional_Implementations/fast): Our fast C89 implementation, with AES-NI and SIMD instructions.

-* [Additional_Implementations/debug](Additional_Implementations/debug): A version of the fast implementation that prints intermediate values, includes files for each of the three PRUNE-HORST versions
+* [Additional_Implementations/debug](Additional_Implementations/debug): A version of the fast implementation that prints intermediate values, includes files for each of the three PRUNE-HORST versions.

 The directory [Optimized_Implementation/](Optimized_Implementation) contains a placeholder referring to the code under [Reference_Implementation/](Reference_Implementation), since our optimized implementation (as per NIST's requirements) is the same as our reference implementation.